 - After the 2 months, you may choose to reintroduce a small amount of that food into your diet.
 Notice how your skin reacts 2-3 days later.
 Diet-related acne typically shows up 2-3 days after you've consumed whatever food is causing it.

-While eliminating eggs has had the most profound, positive impact on my acne, there really is no one solution.
+While eliminating eggs and red meat has had the most profound, positive impact on my acne, there really is no one solution.
 The following have played (and continue to play) a key role in supporting my skin as it heals.